tcsawyer/tcsawyer.github.io/cv.md

 “Poetics of Purgation in Seamus Heaney’s ‘Station Island’ Sequence,” _Philological Quarterly_ 101, no. 1-2 (2022): 111-133.

-“Michael of Cornwall’s First Invective Against Henry of Avranches,” with Paul Vinhage. _Journal of Medieval Latin_ (Accepted pending revisions).
+“Michael of Cornwall’s First Invective Against Henry of Avranches,” with Paul Vinhage. _Journal of Medieval Latin_ 33 (Forthcoming, 2023).

 #### Book Reviews